COVID Guidelines: Campus Life, Services, and Safety

 The use of masks is required in public spaces such as hallways, class-rooms, meeting rooms, washrooms, etc. Face masks are not required in non-public spaces such as non-public offices or private student residences.
 Face masks are not required in the fitness center or gymnasium while participating in strenuous exercise.

 It is recommended that a face shield be worn for those who are unable to wear a face mask.
-For those unable to wear either, we recommend students speak to Student Life and employees speak to Human Resources to get an exemption sticker for their ID card.

 One-way travel through the building will be in place.
 Please watch for and follow all signs, stations, and arrows — even if it is less convenient.